 Output 3 Partner to complete Impact Partner to complete.
 SWOT - Strengths, Weakness, Opportunities, Threat Any supporting statistics (% reductions etc) Output 4 Partner to complete Impact Partner to complete.
-SWOT - Strengths, Weakness, Opportunities, Threat Any supporting statistics (% reductions etc) In year impact Insert any relevant data to show tre ends, decreases, increases etc and whether there has been an improvement
+SWOT - Strengths, Weakness, Opportunities, Threat Any supporting statistics (% reductions etc) In year impact Insert any relevant data to show trends, decree ases, increases etc and whether there has been an improvement

-Р RIORITIES Priority Domestic Abuse Strategic Assessment Narrative Reporting of domestic abuse offences has increased by 14% this strategic period.
-While this can be seen as positive, one third of victims are repeats and there has been an increase in the number of violence with injury offences.
-Insert below how or partners work o tackle the above priority, include details of any specific projects particular issue ness and promote services to health care during Covid pandemic and support/serv npshire and disseminated.
-HCCG and NEFCCG) This has been a regularly from Community Safety Officer, Output 1 Safety of Domestic abuse victims Impact Data to follow hass Karen Sinden got any data on access) Output 2 Partner to complete Impact Partner to complete.
+PI RIORITIES Priority Domestic Abuse Strategic Assessment Narrative Reporting of domestic abuse offences has increased by 14% this strategic period.
+While this can be seen as positive, one third of victims are repeats and there has been an increase in the number of violence with injury offences. nsert below ho or partners wo o tackle the above p priority, include details of any specific projects particular issu eness and promote services to health care e during Covid pandemic and support/serv ampshire and disseminated.
+Output 1 Safety of Domestic abuse victims Impact Data to follow hass Karen Sinden got any data on access) Output 2 Partner to complete Impact Partner to complete.
 SWOT - Strengths, Weakness, Opportunities, Threat Any supporting statistics (% reductions etc) Output 3 Partner to complete Impact Partner to complete.
 SWOT - Strengths, Weakness, Opportunities, Threat Any supporting statistics (% reductions etc)